arcana-network/docs.arcana/docs/concepts/mfa.md

 Multi-factor authentication requires an app user to pass one more level of verification when accessing their wallet from a new browser or device.
 It is a more secure method of identity management and recovery.
 This is done partly by storing a local share of the private key on the user's machine and if that share is lost then they will have to either answer security questions (any 3 of the 5 questions) or enter their recovery pin to access their wallet.

-In the context of the Arcana Auth SDK, MFA makes user verification more robust and secure.
-With MFA, access to the user's identity or keys is no longer solely dependent upon the state-of-the-art asynchronous distributed key generation ([ADKG]({{page.meta.arcana.root_rel_path}}/concepts/dkg/index.md)) subsystem.
-The user's keys are generated at the client end using ADKG key shares and other factors including answers to security questions and random encrypted key shares.
+In the context of the Arcana Auth, MFA makes user verification more robust and secure.
+With MFA, even if a malicious actor gains access to a user's email they will not be able to log in to that user's wallet on another device unless they answer that user's security questions or provide recovery pin.
+Apart from that enabling MFA also has the added advantage allowing the user's keys to be accessible regardless of the existence of Arcana.

 ## How does MFA work?